lets-code-vinay/io3-batch/Assignments/2022-09-14 javascript-3/assignment.md

 10. _In a company an employee is paid as under:_
     If his basic salary is less than Rs.
 1500, then HRA = 10% of basic salary and DA = 90% of basic salary.
 If his salary is either equal to or above Rs.
 1500, then HRA = Rs.
 500 and DA = 98% of basic salary.
 If the employee's salary is input through the keyboard write a program to find his gross salary.

-        11.  (e) A five-digit number is entered through the keyboard.
-Write a

-    program to obtain the reversed number and to determine whether the original and reversed numbers are equal or not.

 11. If the ages of Ram, Shyam and Ajay are input through the keyboard, write a program to determine the youngest of the three.

 12. Write a program to check whether a triangle is valid or not, when the three angles of the triangle are entered through the keyboard.
 A triangle is valid if the sum of all the three angles is equal to 180